jeffrichley/petal/REFACTORING_TODOS.md

 - ✅ Handlers can be chained together
 - ✅ Configuration validation works
 - ✅ Performance is acceptable

+**Status**: Complete.
+All handlers implemented, tested, and integrated with the builder pattern.

 **Test Requirements**:
 ```python